AMARTYA2020/AMARTYA2020/README.md

 - 🤔 I’m looking for help with peers and like minded people
 - 💬 Ask me about Resilience and coding experience
 # 📫 How to reach me: Linkedin-> https://www.linkedin.com/in/amartya-pandey-0aa21719b/
-- ⚡ Fun fact: I am very keen to learn new technologies, also i am a Philanthropist person :)
-👉Qualifications: 1).B.tech @ Computer Science and Engineering
-                  2).Intermediate(Science) Aggregate - 91.2%
-                  3).Secondary school (Computer Science) Aggregate - 3.75 GPA
+- ⚡ Fun fact: I am very keen to learn new technologies moreover ML and Datascience 👉Qualifications: 1).B.tech @ Computer Science and Engineering 2).Intermediate(Science) Aggregate - 91.2% 3).Secondary school (Computer Science) Aggregate - 3.75 GPA